 The next morning, the vision still haunted Reggie.
 He shared his sense of foreboding with a co-worker: “Ever get that feeling in the pit of your stomach that makes you sick and you don’t know why?”

-A night removed from Reggie’s premonition, and a month after his sister Karen gave Stevie her phone number, Stevie carried his bags down an alley behind the downtown Sheraton, to the hotel’s loading dock.
+from Reggie’s premonition, and a month after his sister Karen gave Stevie her phone number, Stevie carried his bags down an alley behind the downtown Sheraton, to the hotel’s loading dock.

 The spot was a favorite.
 Three battered exhaust fans—a low row of dented, army-green vents that stretched for about 10 feet along the dock’s north wall—spewed warm air onto the dank concrete just below the curb where Stevie rested his head.
 A grease trap and a recycling bin provided a modicum of shelter from the south.
 To the west and east, alleys offered quick getaways to Stevie’s beloved Monument Circle.
 The hotel security staff, familiar with Stevie, turned a blind eye.
 And, on a good day, the aroma from a nearby pizzeria almost overtook the funk of rotting produce and sour dairy.